-- If the organization name has been registered by another user, create an organization and then upload the image. - If the number of SWR organizations reaches the quota (5 per user), upload the image to an existing organization. - If the IAM user does not have the permission of the target organization, log in as the cloud account and grant corresponding permissions to the IAM user and try again.
+- If the organization name has been registered by another user, create an organization and then upload the image. - If the number of SWR organizations has reached the quota (5 per user), push the image to an existing organization. - If the IAM user does not have the permission of the target organization, log in using the cloud account and grant the permission to the IAM user.
+Then, try again.